Amer Sports Corporation – Annual report – 31 December 2018

 The below table is a breakdown of the Group’s non-derivative financial liabilities and net-settled derivatives in their contractual maturities.

 Transaction risk arises from foreign currency denominated receivables and liabilities, cash flow estimates in foreign currencies and derivatives.
 Translation risk relates to the foreign currency denominated earnings when they are translated into euro.
-Amer Sports has operations in most of the major currency areas, and its sales are diversified in 20 currencies at least.
+Amer Sports has operations in most of the major currency areas, and its sales are diversified in multiple currencies.
 On the business unit level, transaction risk arises when the unit sells in its home currency but the cost base is in foreign currencies or sells or buys goods in foreign currencies.
 Amer Sports’ risk management is aiming to eliminate material uncertainties relating to foreign exchange rates.

 Balance sheet risks have been managed by financing subsidiaries in their home currencies.
 The risks have been concentrated on the centralized distribution and purchasing units that invoice the subsidiaries in their respective home currencies.
 The parent company’s balance sheet risk arises from internal and external liabilities in foreign currencies.

-The following table sets out the IFRS 7-compliant foreign exchange position at the balance sheet date:
+The following table sets out the foreign exchange position at the balance sheet date:

 The table below presents the sensitivity of shareholders’ equity and the income statement at the balance sheet date to the strengthening of the euro by 10%, provided other factors remain unchanged.
 The weakening of the euro by 10% would cause a similar change in the opposite direction: